Welcome to today's edition of the Rush 24-7 podcast.

 Hi there.

-Look, just quickly, I wanted to say that, you know, for the first time as a tennis mom here in Greenville, I've found a deep connection with a Republican um candidate, you know, for the first time in Sarah Palin.
+Look, just quickly, I wanted to say that, you know, for the first time as a tennis mom here in Greenville, I've found a deep connection with a Republican candidate, you know, for the first time in Sarah Palin.

-Wait a minute, did you say tennis mom?
+Did you say tennis mom?

-We've got a number of yeah, USTA community organizer, actually.
+Yeah, USTA community organizer, actually.

 Very much so, yes.

-I've just been so clueless as to how people I believe can follow Obama without really listening to him.
+I've just been so clueless as to how people, I believe, can follow Obama without really listening to him.

 And I understand that for the first time.